paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-003-basic-pay.md

 #### Effective Date of 1980 Amendment
 Amendment by Pub.
 L. 96–513 effective Sept.
 15, 1981, but the authority to prescribe regulations under the amendment by Pub.
 L. 96–513 effective on Dec.
 12, 1980, see section 701 of Pub.
 L. 96–513, set out as a note under [section 101 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101&num=0&edition=prelim), Armed Forces.

 Pub.
 L. 96–342, title X, § 1004(b), Sept.
 8, 1980, 94 Stat.
-1120, provided that: “The amendment made by subsection (a) [amending this section] shall apply with respect to basic pay payable for periods beginning on or after the date of the enactment of this Act [Sept 8, 1980].”
+1120, provided that: “The amendment made by subsection (a) [amending this section] shall apply with respect to basic pay payable for periods beginning on or after the date of the enactment of this Act [Sept.
+8, 1980].”

 #### Effective Date of 1972 Amendment
 Amendment by Pub.
 L. 92–451 effective Oct.
 2, 1972, except that continuation boards may not be held until one year thereafter, see section 3 of Pub.
 L. 92–451, set out as a note under [section 2151 of Title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section2151&num=0&edition=prelim), Coast Guard.